qgindi/LibreAutomate/Other/DocFX/_doc/editor/Git, backup, sync.md

 - /.toolbars/ - saved toolbar settings (position, context menu, etc).

 If you don't exclude some big files that are unnecessary to backup, after some time the ".git" folder can become very big.
 Then you can try "Maintenance" in the Git menu.
 Or install and use git-filter-repo or similar tool.
 Afterwards you may want to add these files to .gitignore.

-### Git script

-Read this if you want to modify the Git menu or change its behavior.

-Most Git menu commands are implemented in script named "Git script".
-The editor program implements only "Git setup" and displays the menu.
-The Git setup dialog imports default script into the workspace if does not find "Git script.cs".
-The default script supports only basic Git features.
-You can instead use a custom script file named "Git script".
-Don't edit the default script.
-Copy its text, rename or delete it, create new script named "Git script", paste and edit as you want.

-When showing the Git menu, LibreAutomate finds C# file named "Git script.cs", extracts menu item texts etc from `case "Menu item text": ... //{JSON}` lines, and adds menu items.
-When clicked a menu item, it saves everything and runs the script.
-Passes the menu item text etc in `args`.